rtuhpc/HPC-example-ANSYS/README.md

-## Running the example on an HPC cluster
+# Running the example on an HPC cluster

+To run ANSYS Fluent on an HPC cluster managed by PBS (such as OpenPBS or PBS Professional), you need to submit a job script that defines the required resources and the execution commands.

 ## Obtaining the case